pulse00/Composer-Eclipse-Plugin/README.md

 =======================

 Not started yet.
-Use the issues collection for feature ideas.
+Use the issues section for feature ideas.